Email FacebookTwitterMenu burgerClose thin

-Most stock investment strategies bank on shares increasing in value.
-Betting against a stock, also known as shorting, involves profiting from a stock’s decline in value.
-There are a few ways to do this.
-Short selling involves selling borrowed shares at the current price and aiming to repurchase them later for less.
+Most stock investment strategies bank on shares increasing in value, but how do you bet against a stock?
+Also known as shorting, betting against a stock involves profiting from a stock’s decline in value.
+However, there are a few ways to do this.
+Short selling is one way and involves selling borrowed shares at the current price and aiming to repurchase them later for less.
 Trading put options allows investors to bet against a stock by buying contracts that gain value as the stock’s price falls.
-Other strategies like investing in inverse ETFs, contracts for difference (CFDs) and shorting futures indexes let investors bet against individual stocks or broad market segments.
-All these strategies share the traits of complexity and above-average risk.
+Other strategies, such as investing in inverse ETFs, contracts for difference (CFDs) and shorting futures indexes, allow investors to bet against individual stocks or broad market segments.
+All these strategies share the traits of complexity and above-average risk, which is why it is important to understand both the benefits and drawbacks before incorporating them into your financial plan.

 Whether you want to invest in stock or bet against it, a financial advisor can help you develop a strategy for your portfolio.